bdrhoa/opportunistic-data-repli/README.md

 - with (W)LAN peers discovered by network broadcast

-- with known bluetooth devices (by bluetooth address)
+- with known bluetooth devices (by bluetooth address) - using bt<->tcp proxy

-- with discoverable bluetooth devices [work in progress]
+- with discoverable bluetooth devices [work in progress] - using bt<->tcp proxy

 Tested on: Android 2.3.5, N900, ArchLinux.

 #### Setup on Android:

+- enable WLAN and/or Bluetooth in Settings

 - install and start MobileFuton -
   https://play.google.com/store/apps/details?id=com.mainerror.mobilefuton